End the Silence

 End the Silence is the second album by New Zealand band Blindspott, released in 2006.
-Citing a desire to avoid sounding similar to Nu-metal acts from the U.S., and the departure of the former bassist and DJ of the band, Blindspott's second album departs somewhat from the format of their first release.
+Citing a desire to avoid sounding similar to rap metal acts from the U.S., and the departure of the former bassist and DJ of the band, Blindspott's second album departs somewhat from the format of their first release.
 End the Silence has no rapping or scratching, and only small amounts of sampling.
 Pre-orders for the album were signed by the band members, and came with a free Blindspott wallet.
 The band were overwhelmed by the number of pre-orders, with Shelton, Blindspott's drummer, reporting on the official site that they had to sign an extra 1,300 albums.

 Change in sound and line-up

 The band's second album was distinctly different from its predecessor, with a new bassist and guitarist joining the band's line-up and a darker, heavier sound.
 The band believed the album would speak for itself in years to come and would not detract from the changes the band made in order to achieve the new sound; “This album is just a metal album.
 It doesn’t really fit into a genre, like the whole ‘emo’ sound that’s around now.
 This will be an album you’ll be able to put on years later and it’ll still be refreshing and solid.”